Tree

 Data structure of tree branches

-and SplitBranch (TB)
+and TopBranch (TB)

 curves are arranged from the inside out (from the trunk to the canopy) as shown in the example below.